Dental Implants and Fixed Bridges: Options for Replacing Missing Teeth

 Periodontitis

-Periodontitis is inflammation of the harder tissues surrounding your teeth.
 In this instance, the inner layers of gum and bone pull away from the tooth.
-They then form a pocket that can collect debris and get infected.
-Left unchecked, tooth loss can be a result of periodontitis.
+They then form a pocket that can collect debris and grow infected.
+Left unchecked, tooth loss can result from periodontitis.

-[Related: What is Periodontal Maintenance?]
+[Related: What Is Periodontal Maintenance?]

 What Causes Gum Disease?

 Think of your mouth as an ecosystem with your own oral tissues living alongside millions of bacteria.
-However, without thorough brushing, flossing, and routine dental cleanings, this balance can tip towards the first stage of periodontal disease.
-These stages include gingivitis or inflammation of the gingiva (gums).
+Without rigorous brushing, flossing and routine dental cleanings, this balance can tip toward the first stage of periodontal disease.

-[Related: Are Your Gums Receding and You Don’t Know What to Do About It?]
+[Related: Are Your Gums Receding and You Don’t Know What To Do About It?]

 Who Can Get Gum Disease?